Shareef91/CudaFactorLab/README.md

 License
 -------
-If this is your assignment, keep the license as-is for school use; if you'd like a permissive license, add an `MIT` license file.
+Add an appropriate license if you plan to share this repository publicly (MIT is a common permissive choice).

 Contact
 -------